Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 The most likely answer

-The most likely answer as to why Moscow bought such an advanced armored vehicle for its subway system’s protection was that the weapon was acquired to help establish a new internal security force approved by the Russian government in 2023.
+The likely answer as to why Moscow bought these advanced armored vehicles for its subway system’s protection was that the weapon was acquired to help establish a new internal security force approved by the Russian government in 2023.
+However, this was just speculation.

 Photo Credit: Telegram @busandall